 September General Meeting

-The Elections Committee shall report to the Membership its findings regarding the eligibility of Director candidates, and its recommendation regarding any candidate whose eligibility to serve as a Director was challenged by any member.
+The Elections Committee shall report to the Membership its findings regarding the eligibility of Director candidates and its recommendations regarding any candidate whose eligibility to serve as a Director was challenged by any member.
 Only those candidates eligible for election as determined by the Elections Committee shall be placed on the ballot, unless the Membership rejects the report of the Elections Committee.
-If the Membership rejects the Election Committee report relating to the eligibility of any candidate for Director, the matter shall come before the Membership at the October General Meeting for final decision.
+If the Membership rejects the Elections Committee report relating to the eligibility of any candidate for Director, the matter shall come before the Membership at the October General Meeting for final decision.

-Candidates for Director must submit biographical data to the Business Manager on or before this date for publication in the club newsletter.
+Candidates for Director must submit biographical data to the President on or before this date for publication in the Club Newsletter.
 In the event a candidate is deemed ineligible to run for Director, that candidate’s biographical information shall not be published.

 October General Meeting